Abib-ops/Abib/README.txt

 Abib3.8.3b
 Changed the default font to a smaller size, can be adjusted with Ctrl & mouse wheel.
-Removed bug affecting highlighting after Find and using passage dropdown boxes.
+Fixed the bug affecting highlighting after 'Find' and using passage dropdown boxes.

 Abib3.8.2b